geobricks/geobricks_processing/README.md

 Geobricks Processing
 ====================

-The Geobricks processing library provides an easy way to process in bulk a set of layers, providing band extraction and some of the GDAL basic funcionalities. i.e. example:
+The Geobricks processing library provides an easy way to process sets of layers, providing band extraction and some of the GDAL basic funcionalities. i.e. example:

 gdalwarp example